 Although the crime rate in Chattanooga is significantly higher than state and national averages, there are plenty of safe neighborhoods in and around Downtown Chattanooga.

 What are some of the safest neighborhoods in Downtown Chattanooga?
 Communities with the lowest crime rates include the Martin Luther King neighborhood, Lower North Shore, and Belvoir.

 Thinking about buying a home or condo before moving to Downtown Chattanooga?
 There are plenty of options across all of the communities that comprise this lovely part of the city.
 The Downtown Chattanooga median home price is $650,000.
 This figure includes all types of dwellings — including condos and single-family properties.
 In Downtown Chattanooga, you’ll find a wide array of home styles, including modern condos, Victorian homes, and Craftsman-style properties.
 Before arriving in town, browse current Downtown Chattanooga homes for sale.

 Want to rent instead?
 The average Downtown Chattanooga rent is $1,328 per month for a 942 square foot apartment.
 This is lower than the national average by several hundred dollars per month, making Downtown Chattanooga an affordable place to live.

 Overall, living in Downtown Chattanooga is a marvelous choice for people of all ages.
 Between its top-tier restaurants, family-friendly attractions, and affordability, the neighborhood offers an endless list of amenities and conveniences.
 Moving to Downtown Chattanooga in the coming months?
-Reach out to our five-star Downtown Chattanooga movers.
+Reach out to our five-star All Out Moving & Storage movers.
 From start to finish, we can provide an unparalleled relocation experience.
 Call us now for more information on our residential moving services.